GenomicsAotearoa/metagenomics_summer_school/materials/day4/ex16c_OPTIONAL_data_presentation_Ordination.md

 ### 2. Calculate weighted and unweighted Bray-Curtis dissimilarity and nMDS using *R*

 It is often useful to examine ordinations based on both weighted and unweighted (binary) dissimilarity (or distance) metrics.
 Weighted metrics take into account the proportions or abundances of each variable (in our case, the coverage value of each bin or viral contig).
-This can be particularly useful for visualising broad shifts in overal community structure (while the membership of the community may remain relatively unchanged).
+This can be particularly useful for visualising broad shifts in overall community structure (while the membership of the community may remain relatively unchanged).
 Unweighted metrics are based on presence/absence alone, and can be useful for highlighting cases where the actual membership of communities differs (ignoring their relative proportions within the communities).

 Here we will use the functions `vegdist()` and `metaMDS()` from the `R` package `vegan` to generate weighted and unweighted Bray-Curtis dissimilarity matrices and nMDS solutions for the microbial bin data and viral contigs data.